w3c/wai-website/pages/fundamentals/introduction/index.zh-hans.md

 changelog: /fundamentals/accessibility-intro/changelog/ # Do not change this

 # In the footer below:
-# Do not translate or change ACKNOWLEDGEMENTS.
-# Translate the other words below, including "Date:" and "Editor:"
+# Translate the words below, including "Editor:"
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
-# Do not change the dates in the footer below.
 footer: >
-  <p><strong>日期:</strong> 2024年3月7日更新. 第一版发布于2005年.</p>
   <p><strong>编者:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
   <p>由教育及外展工作组 (<a href="https://www.w3.org/WAI/EO/">EOWG</a>)开发。</p>
 ---